iterorganization/Waveform-Editor/docs/source/training/training.rst

 .. md-tab-set::
    .. md-tab-item:: Exercise

       What happens if you overdetermine your waveform?
-For example, try setting both the frequency, as well as the period of the sine wave:
+For example, set both the frequency, as well as the period of the sine wave:
       ``frequency: 0.5`` and ``period: 2``

       And what happens if frequency and period would result in a different sine wave?
-For example, try setting ``frequency: 2`` and ``period: 2``?
+For example, set ``frequency: 2`` and ``period: 2``?